Meet the girl campaigning for ‘upskirting’ to be considered legally as sexual harassment

 Gina was a victim of 'upskirting', when a photo is taken of a person’s crotch without consent.
 Typically, the victims are women.

-What may seem like an act of sexual harassment, is in fact not.
-The 25-year-old is now campaigning for upskirting to be considered under The Sexual Offences Act of 2003.
+The 25-year-old has been campaigning for upskirting to be considered illegal under The Sexual Offences Act of 2003.

 Gina was in the crowd at the British Summertime Festival to watch The Killers, when she came into contact with two men standing nearby.
 After noticing the men laughing at their phone, she realised the picture they were laughing at was an image of her crotch.